cpressler/traefik-demo-with-app/README.md

 ### you need control of a domain in order to do this

 Required
-1) API Key to your DNS server or AUTH Token
+1) API Key to your DNS server or AUTH Token.
+This was tested with godaddy.
+See there site to learn how to get API KEY etc.
 2) acme.json in 644 mode.
 To create one in bash terminal % touch acme.json ; chmod 600 acme.json
 3) external docker network   **docker network create traefik-net** should return a hash when done